top of page

 If you come from the Global Majority, you may know what it feels like to be the only one, or one of very few, in a predominantly white group, at work or in educational or social settings.
 It can be isolating and exhausting.
 You likely find yourself navigating racism, microaggressions and the unspoken expectation to represent your entire community.
 You may feel both hyper-visible and invisible at the same time, excluded from informal networks, or carrying the emotional weight of code-switching to fit in.

-At Homa, we are committed to change that.
-In a 50/50 cohort, you are not a token, you are part of a rich, intentionally balanced group where your presence is fully seen and valued.
-This kind of environment allows you to show up authentically, bringing all of who you are, without having to shrink yourself or carry the burden of stereotypes.
-It’s a space where your whole identity isn’t just acknowledged, it is respected, celebrated, and woven into the learning experience.
+At Homa, we are committed to challenging that experience.
+In a balanced cohort, you are not a token, you are part of a rich, intentionally balanced group where your presence is fully seen and valued.
+This kind of environment supports you to show up authentically, bringing all of who you are, reducing the burden of stereotypes.
+We recognise that racial tensions or discomfort will likely arise; however, we believe it will feel different when that experience is shared and held by half of the group rather than borne alone.

 When trainees are equally represented, everyone learns, grows and thrives

-Our 50/50 approach is about aiming to create a truly balanced and equitable training environment, one where both Global Majority and white trainees have equal voices within the training.
+Our approach is about aiming to create a balanced and equitable training environment, one where both Global Majority and trainees racialised as white have equal voices within the training.
 Up until now, psychotherapy training spaces have been overwhelmingly white, leaving many voices underrepresented.
-At Homa, we are committed to changing that.
+At Homa, we are committed to transforming that status quo.
+50/50 is an aspiration rather than a guaranteed outcome and reflects the learning environment we are working towards over time.

 This balance is not about excluding or disadvantaging white trainees, it’s about opening doors for those who have historically faced barriers and ensuring that every trainee learns in a space that reflects the richness of the society we serve.
 This isn’t about quotas; it’s a conscious effort to level the playing field and to create a learning community where everyone can thrive, contribute, feel seen and progress.